Key takeaways

 How do smart locks work?

 Smart locks are designed to replace traditional locks that require a physical key.
-If you’ve ever locked yourself out, lost your keys, or fumbled to find keys in your bag, you’ll benefit from a smart lock.
+If you’ve locked yourself out, lost your keys, or fumbled to find keys in your bag, you’ll benefit from a smart lock.

 With a smart lock, you can unlock the door with: